Skip to main content

 Filter NameDescription

-All TextUsername (the name starting with @), name, description, and location.
+All TextUser name (starting with @), display name, description, and location.

-UsernameThe name starting with @ (without the @ symbol).
-Multiple values can be specified with commas (,).
+User NameName starting with @ (no need for @).
+Multiple names can be specified with commas (,).

-Display NameNot the username (the name starting with @).
-Multiple values can be specified with commas (,).
+Display NameNot the user name (name starting with @).
+Multiple names can be specified with commas (,).

 DescriptionProfile description